nicoaira/GINflow/README.md

    For each query, the sequence is shuffled preserving dinucleotides, folded with RNAfold, and scored against the database `N` times using the same query pipeline.
-These randomized scores form a null distribution that is used to emit `pairs_scores_all_contigs.normalized.tsv` with z-score and p-value columns.
+These randomized scores form a null distribution that is used to emit `pairs_scores_all_contigs.normalized.tsv` with z-score, p-value, and q-value (Benjamini–Hochberg FDR) columns.

 ## Input Format